Cray-HPE/docs-csm/operations/security_and_authentication/Change_Credentials_on_ServerTech_PDUs.md

             Pragma: JAWS v1.01
             ```

-        1. (`ncn#`) Update Vault for all ServerTech PDUs in the system to the same password:
+        1. (`ncn-mw#`) Update Vault for all ServerTech PDUs in the system to the same password:

             ```bash
             for PDU in $(cray hsm inventory redfishEndpoints list --type CabinetPDUController --format json |